 That said, they're not quite as durable as the compression socks reviewed above.
 They're much thinner.
 As such, they're much more susceptible to tears.

 Nonetheless, if you take long flights regularly, they're worth the purchase.
 They will do what they're intended to do and at a price that's easy to afford.

 6. Adiora Compression Socks

 This next pair of compression socks offer functionality and durability at an affordable price.
 Possessing a compression of 20-30 mmHg, they accommodate whose with low to moderate circulation issues.
 As such, they're terrific for long-haul flights.

 These socks are made out of a copper-enmeshed material, lending them top-notch breathability and moisture-resistance.
 This material stays fresh over long periods of use, preventing the buildup of poor odors.

-A unique feature in these socks is their elastic heels.
-Offering ample stretch, they fit snug against the back of the foot, eliminating any risk of slippage.
+A unique feature in these compression socks is their elastic heels.
+Offering ample stretch, they fit snug against the back of the foot and help reduce the risk of slippage.

 Coming at a mid-level price, these socks excel on every front.
 Available in a range of sizes, they can be used by just about anyone.